 Shield volcanoes can be huge because of their ample supply of magma.
 For example, Mauna Loa is a shield volcano that rises more than 30,000 feet above its base on the bottom of the ocean.

 The general structure of composite volcanoes is tall and symmetrical and with steep sides.
 Commonly, composite volcanoes erupt hot gases, ash, lava, and pumice as well as stiff, slow-moving lava.
-Moreover, deadly mudflows—also commonly known as ‘lahars’—can also accompany the eruption.
+Moreover, deadly mudflows—commonly known as ‘lahars’—can accompany the eruption.

 Lava domes are the fourth type of volcano that we are going to discuss.
 Unlike composite and shield volcanoes, lava domes are of significantly smaller stature.
 They are formed when the lava is too viscous to flow to a great distance.
 As the lava dome slowly grows, the outer surface cools and hardens as the lava continues to pile within.
 Eventually, the internal pressure can shatter the outer surface, causing loose fragments to spill down its sides.
 Generally, such lava domes are found on the flanks of larger composite volcanoes.